j-easy/easy-batch/easybatch-tutorials/src/main/java/org/easybatch/tutorials/advanced/spring/README.md

-# Filter-Map-Reduce Tutorial
+# Spring Tutorial

 ## Description

-This tutorial is a filter-map-reduce application that operates on a list of persons and calculates some statistics on these persons.
+This tutorial is a show case of how to configure Easy Batch using Spring framework using the provided `org.easybatch.integration.spring.BatchFactoryBean`.

 ## Pre-requisite